mity/acutest/README.md

 C++ specific features:
 * CUTest catches C++ exceptions thrown from unit test functions.
-* If the excception is derived from std::exception, what() is written out in an error message.
+* If the exception is derived from std::exception, what() is written out in an error message.

 Any C/C++ module implementing one or more unit tests and including cutest.h,